The following are the responsibilities of the Team Manager:

 Player non-eligibility and not providing details are the 2 main reasons games are forfeited

 The regular season commences once grading games are complete.
-At this point the scoring system will be transferred onto a computer system.
-However, in the first couple of weeks you will need to ensure all players are listed and singlet numbers included.
+However, in the first couple of weeks you will need to ensure all players are listed and singlet numbers are correct on the electronic scoring system.

 If a player is not listed (whether a new permanent addition or a fill-in) please ensure their details (name & date of birth) are added to the system.